nmattia/nmattia.com/src/content/blog/easy-peasy-nix-versions.md

 ---

 This is a convention for using third-party packages in Nix.
-It has a simple directory structure, makes using the packages straightforward and automatizes updates.
+It has a simple directory structure, whick makes using the packages straightforward, and allows updates to be automated.

 <!--more-->